infinri/neural-forge/README.md

    - Change the AI name to your preferred name
    - Verify all paths point to your actual directories

+5. **Connect to your projects (optional):**
+   - Copy the local rules from: https://gist.github.com/infinri/e698ed08f10d8ca8ec9fb99203d7a265
+   - Paste into `.windsurfrules` file in your project root
+   - This enables Neural Forge integration for specific projects

 ### **Auto-Activation**

 The system automatically activates on every session:

 ```bash
 1. LOAD: global_rules.md (governance policies)
 2. READ: Neural Forge/ARCHITECTURE_SUMMARY.md